katielock92/CA-T1A3/README.md

         - *else* an invalid prompt is entered, the user will receive an error prompt on screen and they will be asked to try again (*loop* restarts)

 ### **Quiz**
+If option 1 is selected from the main menu:
+- a new inner *quiz loop* will commence:
+    - *if* at any time the quit command is entered, this will override any other function:
+        - a display message will advise the user that quitting while the quiz is in progress will result in their progress being lost
+        - an *input prompt* will ask the user to confirm that they want to quit:
+            - *if* the user confirms to quit, an *except* error will occur, gracefully exiting the application
+            - *else* any other input received, a message will display confirming that the quiz will not quit, and the application will loop back to where it was previously
+    - the question count will be checked to confirm it is <= 20:
+        - *if* true, a question will be selected at random from the quiz questions file, and a *question loop* will begin:
+            - an *input prompt* will ask the user to return a multi-choice answer:
+                - *if* the correct answer is received, a count will be added to the user score and the *quiz loop* will continue
+                - *else if* the incorrect answer is received, no count will be added to the user score and the *quiz loop* will continue
+                - *else* an invalid response is entered, the user is displayed a message and the *question loop* will continue
+        - once the question count reaches > 20:
+            - check if there is an existing .csv file for previous results
+                - *if not*, create a new file
+            - the user's score is the date is added to the previous results file
+            - *if* the user received a passing score:
+                - write their user ID and the date to the certified players file
+                - display the user score and outcome of the quiz
+                - an *input prompt* asking if the user wants to return to the main menu:
+                    - *if* main menu, return to start of outer loop
+                    - *else* an *except* error will occur, gracefully exiting the application
+            - *else* the user did not receive a passing score:
+                - display the user score and outcome of the quiz
+                - an *input prompt* asking if the user wants to try again
+                    - *if* yes, return to the start of the *quiz loop*
+                    - *else* return to the main menu (*outer loop*)

 ### **User's previous results**
 If option 2 is selected from the main menu: